DykemaBill/virustracker/README.md

 - Log clean-up/archive - DONE
 - Add page refresh time to configuration - DONE
 - Add filter by region option - DONE
-- Add status page to show server info, status of configuration, and logs -
+- Add status page to show server info, status of configuration, and logs - DONE
 - Add options to disable logs automatically and via configuration -
 - Add option to control location of config and logs -
 - Authorization page to modify config from web page -